Peter Gunn

 When I took over as the artistic director and conductor for the Drum- & Percussionband Paal, most of my students had already played a Percussion Ensemble version of the Peter Gunn Theme in the local music school.
 Unfortunately, I couldn’t get access to the original arrangement by Erwin Thoelen, so I wrote an arrangement specifically for the Percussionband Paal.

 We played my version of the Peter Gunn Theme on multiple performances.
-Later, I re-used the piece for our Blues Brothers Medley, including videos of the original Peter Gunn Series and the Blues Brothers Movie.
-The final version and the arrangement selling online is the one that I re-wrote for the Meerhout Percussion Ensemble.
+Later, I reused the piece for our Blues Brothers Medley, including videos of the original Peter Gunn series and the Blues Brothers movie.
+The final version and the arrangement selling online is the one that I rewrote for the Meerhout Percussion Ensemble.
 The Peter Gunn Theme for Percussion Ensemble is for 8 to about 16 players and is a relatively easy song for an intermediate Percussion Ensemble.

 Peter Gunn Theme for Percussion Ensemble: